timbjames/timbjames.github.com/_posts/2015-07-31-github-pages-and-jekyll.md

 category: blog
 ---

+I had originally planned on adding this post when I first launched my website on Github Pages, but for some strange reason the post sat in a half-written state and unpublished.
+It could have also been because I had never managed to get Jekyll running on Windows at that time!
+I have now though, so see below on how to get this up and running. :)

 ##Github Pages

 If you have never heard about Github pages before and are looking for somewhere to host your own personal blog, then I would suggest checking it out now.